Xen xn NICs can't tag VLANs

 It should be my decision if I use vlans for unsupported NICs.

-#7 Updated by Eduardo Stelmaszczyk over 3 years ago
+#7 Updated by Eduardo Stelmaszczyk about 6 years ago

 I've read many reports about this issue and this one is the best by far.
 But I still think the problem deservers a bit more clarification.
 I'm not sure if we're discussing lack of a capability (in this case, VLANMTU) or a bug.